Kevin Dubois

 In this session we'll show you how to create a production-grade, cloud-agnostic, event-driven serverless solution with Quarkus, a Java stack optimized for fast startup and small footprint; and Knative, an open source community project for deploying, running and managing serverless applications on Kubernetes.
 Say goodbye to vendor lock-in and hello to Supersonic Subatomic Java-based Serverless bliss!

-Fortunately, we can actually infuse AI models built by actual AI experts into our applications fairly straightforwardly, thanks to some new projects out there.
-We promise it’s not as complicated as you might think!
-Thanks to the ease of use and superb developer experience of Quarkus and the nice AI integration capabilities that the LangChain4j libraries offer, it becomes trivial to start working with AI and make your stakeholders happy :)
+Fortunately, we can infuse AI models built by actual AI experts into our applications without too much pain.
+Thanks to the ease of use and superb developer experience of Quarkus (a Java stack) and the nice AI integration capabilities that the LangChain4j libraries offer, it becomes trivial to start working with AI and make your stakeholders happy :)

-Come to this session to learn how to build AI-infused applications with Java and Quarkus.
+Come to this session to learn how to build Agentic AI-infused applications with Java, LangChain4j and Quarkus.

 WeAreDevelopers World Congress 2025 Sessionize Event Upcoming